ex0-tekk/Legend-of-SkyrimVR/Readme.md

 **This should be a good start for decent performance.**

-**A complete LoSVR install has a total size of roughly 72 GB, it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD should be fine.**
+**The initial wabbajack install file size is 3.60 GB with a complete LoSVR install size of roughly 78 GB ( 82 GB grand total ), it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD should be fine.**

 **Since I use a Rift S, the skyrimvr.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC.
 I will go over that and other recommended settings throughout this guide.**